 A: You must include the name of the court and county, the name and address of the person who sued you (plaintiff), your name and address (defendant), and the case number and name of the judge.
 Use the first page of the complaint as a guide to format this information.

 Respond to each paragraph of the complaint in your answer politely and truthfully, admitting what you know to be true and denying any statement that you believe is false or that you do not know to be true.
 You may briefly explain why you deny particular statements, but do not go into detail.
-Your goal is to protect your right to present your case later.
+Your goal is to protect your right to present your case later, not to argue your case.
 At the end of your answer, ask the judge to dismiss the complaint against you, sign your name, and clearly print your name, address and phone number.

 Q: What else should I include in my answer?

 A: Include any “defenses” that would disqualify your case from being heard in the court where the complaint was filed.
 For example, the court where the complaint was filed may not have jurisdiction over the subject matter or the parties to the law suit, or may not be the proper court to hear the case.
 Perhaps the way you received the complaint was not handled properly, or the court cannot grant relief for plaintiff’s claim, or the plaintiff failed to include a necessary party.
 You must include any defenses that might apply to your case when you respond to the complaint or you may not be able to present them later.

 If you have your own legal claims against the person who filed the complaint against you, you may wish to include these in your answer.
 Such claims are called “counterclaims.”
 Ask an attorney to evaluate your case for any counterclaims (or for defenses).

 Q: What should I do when I’ve completed my answer?

 A: At the bottom of your answer, after your name and contact information, include the name and address of the plaintiff’s attorney and the date that you mail the answer to that person.
 Sign your name again after the mailing date.